sinneeteoh/hangman592/README.md

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

 ## Installation instruction
+Git clone this repository then run the milestone_5.py file which will start the game.

 ## Usage instruction
 Before running the file, activate conda environment which is stored in a yml file named hangman_env.